Secure Source Coding with a Helper: Introduction

-We next generalize the setup of Figure $2$ to the case when there are both secure and insecure rate-limited links from Helen and there is additional side information $W^{n}$ at Bob and additional side information $Z^{n}$ at Eve.
-In particular, there is a secure link of capacity $R_{sec}$, whose output is available at Alice and Bob and an insecure link, of capacity $R_{ins}$, whose output is available at all three terminals, i.e., at Alice, Bob and Eve (see Figure $3$).
-The presence of both secure and insecure links from Helen can be interpreted as a source-coding analogue of a degraded broadcast channel from Helen where Alice and Bob receive both secure and insecure streams $J_{sec}$ and $J_{ins}$, whereas, Eve only receives the insecure stream $J_{ins}$.
-We completely characterize the rate-equivocation region for this model when $Y^{n}\rightarrow X^{n}\rightarrow (W^{n},Z^{n})$ forms a Markov chain.
+We finally extend these results to the case in which there is additional \textit{uncoded} correlated side information $W^{n}$ available to Bob.
+We completely characterize the rate-equivocation region for this model when $Y^{n}\rightarrow X^{n}\rightarrow W^{n}$ forms a Markov chain.
 We explicitly compute the rate-equivocation region for the cases of one-sided helper and two-sided helper for a pair of binary symmetric sources.
 We show that having access to Helen's coded output at Alice yields a strictly larger equivocation than the case of one-sided helper.